DicomImport

 name: relativeDistanceTolerance, type: Double, default: 0.25, minimum: 0

-A factor applied to the distances between previous frames in a block (after sorting) to get a tolerance value.
-Additionally the value of Absolute Distance Tolerance is added.
-If the position of a frame differs more than the resulting value from the expected position, a new volume is started.
+Additionally, the value of Absolute Distance Tolerance is added.
+If the position of a frame differs by more than the resulting value from the expected position, a new volume is started.

 Absolute Distance Tolerance